Stapleford

 floor for maximum light entry into the knitting rooms.

-the 19th century a number of lace manufacturers
+19th century a number of lace manufacturers built

-built factories in Stapleford.
-In the 20th century these
+factories in Stapleford.
+In the 20th century these were

 Chambers Pencils and Johnson & Barnes.